-Provide a list to parents/caregivers of reminders to assure the child's needs are met before the court (similar to what the school provides before PSSA testing) Get a good night's sleep Eat a healthy meal Follow schedules or routines as much as possible (including medication schedules) Review the Social Story or Video Physical E Physical Environment Analysis Going to the Co Going to the Court Room or Meeting Place ind parents in your county have n resources sensitive to sensory ble?
-Practice the trip to the courthouse or CYS agency before court or appointment times Consider the weather that is occurring that day- is it thundering, and is that a trigger Does your courthouse have a metal detector at the entrance?
-Consider planning for individuals with autism by Using an alternative entrance Silencing the machines Allowing fidgets and other comfort toys past the security point Allowing assistive technology beyond the security point Do you need to use an elevator to access the courtrooms and waiting areas?
-Consider planning for individuals with autism Offering stairs Change the location of the hearing or meeting
+Physica Env Physical Environment Analysis Going to the Questions e Co e Court Room or Meeting Place Yes No Options/ Strategies/Guidelines Do children and parents in your county have transportation resources sensitive to sensory needs available?
+Practice the trip to the courthouse or CYS agency before a court or appointment times Consider the weather that is occurring that day- is it thundering, and is that a trigger Does your courthouse have a noisy or busy lobby?
+Consider planning for the child or parent with Autism by Offering an alternative entrance to the courthouse that is less busy and quiet ensure alternative entrances do not have active alarms when in use Adding signs and directional arrows to the walls and floors to help someone navigate their way through a busy area Does your courthouse have a metal detector at the entrance?
+Consider planning for individuals with Autism by Using an alternative entrance ensure alternative entrances do not have active alarms when in use Silencing the machines Allowing fidgets and other comfort toys past the security point Allowing assistive technology beyond the security point Do you need to use an elevator to access the courtrooms and waiting areas?
+Consider planning for children and parents with Autism Offering stairs